How Emotions Charts Can Help Preschoolers Build Emotional Intelligence

 Introducing an emotions chart to a toddler should be done in a simple and engaging way that captures their attention and encourages their participation.
 Here's a step-by-step guide:

 1. Choose an Appropriate Chart: Select an emotions chart that is visually appealing and age-appropriate.
 Look for one with clear, colorful illustrations of basic emotions like happy, sad, angry, scared, and surprised.
+There are many options out there, but if you want support in talking about how emotions manifest in our minds + bodies, you might like my printable emotions chart with zones of regulation

 2. Set the Stage: Find a quiet, comfortable space where you can have the toddler's full attention.
 Sit at their eye level to establish a connection and create a positive atmosphere for learning.